Amr-Haushaby/Projekt-Notendurchschnitt-und-Status-/README.md

 3. Checks rules/thresholds
 4. Prints the final status

-## ✅ What I Learned
+## ✅ What I Practiced
-- Handling user input safely
-- Writing readable condition logic
+- Taking multiple inputs and validating them
+- Calculating averages with clean arithmetic
+- Using conditions to determine the final status
-- Splitting code into functions for clarity
+- Organizing the solution into small functions
+- Printing clear, user-friendly output in the console

 ## 📌 Notes
 This is a learning project written as part of my C++ practice journey.

-## 📄 License
-This project is for learning purposes.